(Looked over and slightly edited 07/14/2022)

 (v.1-5) David wanted to kindness to Hanun, the son of Nahsah who has shown favor to David before.
 He sent servants to meet Hanun.
 Unfortunatedly, (v.3-4) Hanun gets the idea that the servants of David are spies.
 He humiliated them by shaving half of their beards and cutting their garments in the middle so their backsides are showing.
 Sending them back to David this way.

 THOSE POOR MEN!

-(v.5) David has them stay in Jericho till their beards grow back as they are ashamed.
-David does not do anything else, however (v.6) when the Ammonites see that they repulsed David they then prepare for war.
+(v.5) David has them stay in Jericho till their beards grow back, as they are ashamed.
+David does not do anything else, however (v.6) when the Ammonites see that they repulsed David they prepare for war.

 (v.7-19) is the account of the war.
 Joab is sent out to the battle line.
 He makes an agreement as there are people in front of and behind if the men need his help he will help them, and if he and his section get overtaken for them to help him.
 Joab and his men approach the Syrians and they flee.
 The Ammonites see this and they flee.

 David gathers all of Israel crossing the Jordan and killed a lot of people.
 After this many kings make peace with Israel and serve them.
 The Syrians became afraid and stopped helping the people of Ammon.